Lucas-Haubert/Research_Internship_UiO_2023/README.md

 }
 $$

 Given the previous modeling and the availability of high frequency financial data (HFFD's), the purpose of the internship was to implement a statistical test, designed by Jean Jacod and Yacine Aït-Sahalia, that allows to confirm or reject the hypothesis.
-In particular, given a time series of the historical prices $S_1, ..., S_n$, we compute a statistic $T_n$ that converges to a normal law under the local volatility hypothesis $(\mathcal{H})$, and diverges otherwise $(\mathcal{H'})$, i.e.:
+In particular, given a time series of the historical prices $S_1, ..., S_n$, we compute a statistic $T_n$ that converges to a normal law under the local volatility hypothesis $(\mathcal{H})$, and diverges otherwise $(\mathcal{H'})$.
+In particular:

 $$
 {\large